RajithRajan/Commands/Kustomize.md

           value: 10
 ```
 ## Components
 Components provide the ability to define reusable pieces of configuration logic (resources + patches) that can be included in multiple overlays.
-It useful in situations where applications support multiple optional features the need to be enabled only in a subset of overlays.
+It useful in situations where applications support mult[...]
 ```
 ~/k8s/
 ├── base/